Portable version: here is my statement of teaching philosophy and my teaching portfolio, v.Fall 2024.

 Courses I’d love to teach

-- Natural Philosophy from Newton to Kant (grad seminar) – sample syllabus
+- Natural Philosophy from Newton to Kant (grad seminar) (Syllabus)

 My approach to undergraduate teaching

-As a teacher, I aim to be intentional about taking the ‘craft’, or the skills-based parts, of philosophy to deserve as much attention as the content.
-The most important skills I take myself to be able to impart as a philosophy teacher are writing — especially in the concise and clear analytical style that is the philosopher’s ideal — and critical, analytical reading.
+I take the ‘craft’, or the skills-based parts, of philosophy to deserve as much attention as the content.
+The most important skills I can impart as a philosophy teacher are concise, clear, analytical writing, and critical, analytical reading.
 To these traditional two, I’d venture to add a third: philosophical conversation and discussion.
 If writing is thinking on your own, discussion is thinking with others.
-I think we become better philosophical interlocutors by cultivating confidence in the value of our own perspectives, willingness to hear and adjust in light of criticism and feedback, and the ability to listen and respond to others in ways relevant and responsive to what they have said.
+We become better philosophical interlocutors when we cultivate confidence in the value of our own perspectives, willingness to hear and adjust in light of criticism and feedback, and the ability to listen and respond to others in ways relevant and responsive to what they have said.

 Building a Philosophical Skillset